+Before we start, let's take a closer look at the question, "What is a GIF file?"
 GIF is the standard format for compressing images with large areas of solid colors and crisp details like those in line art, logos, or type.
-Being an 8 bit-depth image format it would have disappeared from the web after the introduction of the JPEG and PNG file formats, but GIF is still a favored web file format thanks to its frame animation feature.
+Being an 8-bit-depth image format, it would have disappeared from the web after the introduction of the JPEG and PNG file formats.
+But GIF is still a favored web file format thanks to its frame animation feature.

-3. Save for Web
+3. How to Save the GIF File for the Web

 My favorite thing about this workflow is that we don't have to do any conversion on the Timeline panel to be able to save a frame animation, as the Save for Web dialog box will do the work for us once you select the GIF file format as your output.

-4. Reduce the Amount of Frames
+4. How to Reduce the Number of Frames

-5. Number of Colors
+5. How to Change the Number of Colors That Are Animated

-6. Which Color Reduction Algorithm to Choose?
+6. How to Choose the Color Reduction Algorithm

 - Perceptual to create a custom color table by giving priority to colors for which the human eye has greater sensitivity.

-- Selective to create a color table similar to the Perceptual color table, but favoring broad areas of color and the preservation of Web colors.
+- Selective to create a color table similar to the Perceptual color table, but favoring broad areas of color and the preservation of web colors.
 This color table usually produces images with the greatest color integrity.
 (Selective is the default choice.)

 - Adaptive to create a custom color table by sampling colors from the spectrum appearing most commonly in the image.
 For example, an image with only shades of green and blue produces a color table made primarily of greens and blues.
 Most images concentrate colors in particular areas of the spectrum.

-- Restrictive uses the standard, 216‑color, web‑safe color table common to the 8‑bit (256‑color) panels of Windows and Mac OS.
+- Restrictive uses the standard, 216‑color, web‑safe color table common to the 8‑bit (256‑color) panels of Windows and Mac operating systems.
 This option ensures that no browser dither is applied to colors when the image is displayed using 8‑bit color.
 If your image has fewer than 216 colors, unused colors are removed from the table.

 The more dithering in an image, the larger the file size.
 Dithering adds different-colored pixels in close proximity to each other to simulate secondary colors or smooth gradations in color.
 Some images must contain dithering to look good, but it's best to use the least amount of dithering possible to keep the smallest file size.

-8. Web Snap, Lossy, Transparency and Interlaced
+8. How to Use the Web Snap, Lossy, Transparency, and Interlaced Functions

 - If the image contains Transparency, select Transparency to preserve transparent pixels; deselect Transparency to fill fully and partially transparent pixels with the matte color.